 Synchronous communication is also helpful when you need to collaborate quickly (like brainstorming sessions).
 There are certainly times when a group of people being present unlocks better insights.

-Knowing when to navigate between these two forms of communication is an important skillset to have.
+Knowing when to navigate between these two forms of communication is an important skillset to have, especially as a new manager.
 Otherwise, you may find yourself lost in a Slack or email thread.

 Asynchronous communication when used correctly can help your organization level-up in a new way.
-Just remember, there are times when you need an old-fashioned in-person conversation to happen.
+Just remember, there are times when you need an old-fashioned in-person conversation to happen too.